-As 2019 comes to a close, it’s easy to get caught up in the hustle and bustle of the holidays.
-But if you want to set yourself up for success next year, take a moment to set up your financial planning checklist.
-By mapping out your financial plan, you’ll have a better chance of reaching your financial goals.
+As the year comes to a close, it’s easy to get caught up in the hustle and bustle of the holidays.
+But if you really want to set yourself up for the future, take some time to review your financial planning checklist.
+By mapping out your personal financial plan–regardless of what month or even year it is–you’ll have a better chance of reaching both your short- and long-term financial goals.

 What is a financial plan?

 A financial plan is a map of where all your money goes.
-It’s like an inventory of your finances.
-It goes over how much money you’re making, how much money you’re spending, where you can save or adjust your spending, and financial goals for the future.
+It takes into account how much money you’re making and spending, where you need to make adjustments, and financial goals for the future.
+Some factors to consider include the following.

 - Income (like your paycheck)